xgirma/unit-vs-e2e/README.md

     6. test execution time

 ## Units of applications
 The seven units of the application constitute top-bar, product-list, product-detail, product-alert, cart, shipping, and cart-service.

 ### 1. top-bar
-The top-blue-bar, (top-bar) has three functionality, displaying title, navigation to cart, and clicking title navigate back to home.
+The top-blue-bar (top-bar) has three functionality, displaying title, clicking the title navigates back to the home page, and clicking the Checkout button navigates to the cart.

-Below is an almost identical test assertion, testing the top-bar using unit- and e2e-tests.
+    Given I visit /
+    Then I should see the application title

+    Given I visit /
+    When I click the Checkout button
+    Then I should navigate to the cart page

+    Given that I visit /
+    When I click on the title
+    Then I should navigate to the home page

 [unit ↩](https://github.com/xgirma/unit-vs-e2e/blob/master/src/app/top-bar/top-bar.component.spec.ts)
 ```javascript